codeholic/helix/README.md

 Usage
 -----

-1. Run `helix.pl`
+1. Run `helix.pl`.
 E. g. for getting 17c/45 helix
 ```
 ./helix.pl 45 0 -17
 ```

-2. Run `build-helix.pl` from Golly and paste a line of output
+2. Run `build-helix.pl` from Golly and paste a line of output in the input field